 The Karafin School employs thirty nine full time staff members as well as its director.
 The staff includes an I.E.P. coordinator, two counselors and subject teachers and teacher’s aides.
 This allows classes to be no bigger than six students and to have both a teacher and an aide.
-Other invaluable members of our staff are our school secretary and our hall monitor.
+Another invaluable member of our staff is our school secretary.

 Karafin has always employed an incredibly diverse group of educators who, as the school has evolved, have undergone complex and deep changes both as a group and as individuals.
 As the student body has diversified with the passage of time, so has the staff evolved to meet these changes while maintaining a positive working environment for themselves and their students.
 Many staff members have experienced the school’s changes firsthand; particularly those who have been at the school for long periods.
 These staff members note the changes that have occurred in the student body as well as how the school has adjusted to accommodate this new student body.

 Flexibility is a quality which most of the Karafin staff share and see reflected in each other as something to be admired.
 An observation that many of the veteran staff members have made is the massive change in the nature of the students being accepted.
 A decade ago the student body was said to be very “rambunctious;” a rowdy group of students filled the school and, as a result, the focus on academics was much smaller.
 Witnessing this change and having to live through it has challenged the staff to employ its flexibility.